 Pros and Cons of the Scooba

-I find it helpful to create a “pro” and “con” list when I’m investing in anything over $100.
+I find it helpful to create a “pro” and “con” list when I’m investing in anything.
 The following are some of positives and negatives that I’ve noticed so far.

 1) Smaller and more compact than previous versions,